espocrm/ext-template/README.md

 ## License

-Change a license in `LICENSE.txt` file.
+Change a license in `LICENSE` file.
 The current license is intended for scripts of this repository.
 It's not supposed to be used for code of your extension.